-Fine grade amethyst points, fascinatingly translucent and boasting a tantalizing rich purple colour.
-These polished minerals are individually priced so choose the amethyst point that you'd like from the drop down list before proceeding to checkout.
-The details of the piece on the left of our photo is listed first followed by the one in the centre and lastly the amethyst point on the right.
+Fine grade amethyst points, fascinatingly translucent and boasting tantalising rich purple colour.
+The three pieces that we have photographed are individually priced so select the amethyst point that you'd like from the drop down list before proceeding to checkout.
+The details of the stone on the left is listed first followed by the one in the centre and lastly the amethyst point on the right.

-Prior to 1856 it was only possible to create the colour of amethyst using natural dyes hence the process of making it was long, difficult and expensive.
-The original colour known as Tyrian Purple was named after the Phoenician city of Tyre, modern day Lebanon and was made from the mucous of sea snails and a huge quantity was required to create the tiniest amount of dye.
-Roman mythology says the muricidae more commonly called murex sea snail was originally discovered by the dog of Hercules after he picked one up on the beach and his drool subsequently turned purple.
+Prior to 1856 it was only possible to imitate the purple colour of amethyst using natural dyes hence the process was long, difficult and expensive.
+The original colour which was known as tyrian purple was named after the Phoenician city of Tyre, modern day Lebanon and was made from the mucous of muricidae sea snails.
+A huge quantity was required in order to create the tiniest amount of dye.
+Roman mythology says the muricidae which is more commonly known as a murex sea snail, was originally discovered by the dog of the Roman God Hercules after he picked one up on the beach and his drool subsequently turned purple.

-Amethyst which is the birthstone for the month of February is one of the most popular and well known varieties of the mineral quartz.
-One of our carefully chosen amethyst points would make a great gift for anyone who loves crystals, rocks and minerals and especially someone whose birthday also happens to be in February.
+One of these carefully chosen amethyst points would make a great gift for anyone who loves crystals, rocks and minerals and especially someone whose birthday also happens to be in February.